Rāhui placed on Lake Rotorua following discovery of body

 Three weeks ago 18-year-old Gregory Flavell went missing on the lake while kayaking on the eastern side of Mokoia Island.

-Flavell, 18, went missing on the afternoon of August 10 around 2-3pm.
+Flavell went missing on the afternoon of August 10 about 2pm-3pm.
 A search involving the police, Coastguard and navy divers was launched.